Xilinx/versal-restart-trd/sw/yocto-layers/meta-vssr-trd/recipes-apps/vssr-trd/vssr-trd/notebooks/data/rpu_ss.md

 RPU application of the TRD waits for the command from APU over libmetal.
 When it receives subsystem restart request it will call XilPm API `XPm_SystemShutdown` with `subsystem` as argument to perform self restart.

 Note: There is deliberate 3 second delay in the start of R5 application for the demo purpose.
-While the R5 is down, the alive stautus of the R5 is changed to off.
+While the R5 is down, the alive status of the R5 is changed to off.

 There is no PL peripheral for RPU subsystem, hence nothing extra needs to be done for idling/resetting the PL peripherals.